AdamP1592/Network-Simulation/README.md

 ### Tsodyks–Markram Synapse Model
 **Description:**
 The Tsodyks-Markram synapse model simulates short-term synaptic plasticity by dynamically adjusting synaptic efficacy.
-It does so by tracking the fraction of available synaptic resources (`r`) and the utilization of these resources (`u`).
-The model uses these variables to compute the effective synaptic conductance (`g_syn`), which modulates the post-synaptic current.
-This approach captures both the depression (resource depletion) and facilitation (increased utilization) effects observed in biological synapses.
+It does so by tracking the fraction of available synaptic resources (`r`) and the utilization of these resources (`u`), and a decoupled (`g_syn`).
+This approach captures both the depression (resource depletion) and facilitation (increased utilization), as well as the variable conductions, all effects observed in biological synapses.

-The effective synaptic conductance is given by:

-$$
-g_{syn} = g_{max} \cdot r \cdot u
-$$

-where \( g_{max} \) is the maximum synaptic conductance.

 **Dynamics:**
-Between spike events, the available resources and utilization evolve continuously:
+Between spike events, the available resources, utilization, and conductance evolve continuously:

 $$
 \frac{dr}{dt} = \frac{1 - r}{\tau_r}